Experimentally bounding deviations from quantum theory for a photonic three-level system using theory-agnostic tomography: Introduction

 Under the assumption that there is no dimensional discrepancy, we deduce \rob{from our experimental data} the geometry of the \rob{spaces of experimentally realized states and effects}, and from these we deduce the geometry of the \rob{spaces of logically consistent states and effects}.
-Together, these yield inner and outer bounds for the state and effect spaces of the true GPT governing the three-level system.
-In this way, we are able to place quantitative bounds on the magnitude of any discrepancies between the {\em shapes} of the state and effect spaces of the true GPT and those predicted by quantum theory, in particular on the possibility of a violation of the no-restriction hypothesis~\cite{PhysRevA.81.062348}.
-For a more in-depth discussion of what we can infer about possible discrepancies in the dimension and shapes of the GPT state and effect spaces, we refer the reader to the introduction of Ref.~\cite{Mazurek2017}.
+Together, these yield inner and outer bounding polytopes for the state and effect spaces of the true GPT governing the three-level system.
+The bounds we obtain do not exclude the state and effect spaces of quantum theory and therefore our results are consistent with the hypothesis that quantum theory is the true GPT underlying our experiment.
+Furthermore, using these bounding polytopes on the state and effect spaces, we are able to derive a quantitative bound on the extent to which the true GPT might violate the no-restriction hypothesis~\cite{Chiribella2010}.
+In Ref.~\cite{Mazurek2017}, this was done by estimating the ratio of the volumes of the inner and outer bounding polytopes for the state space.
+In the higher-dimensional context considered here, however, computing these volumes is infeasible and so we instead estimate the ratio of the distance from the origin to the inner and outer bounding polytopes for the state space, averaged over a large number of directions.
+This linear dimension ratio was found to be $0.80 \pm 0.04$.

-Our experiment is conducted using heralded single photons prepared using spontaneous parametric down conversion (SPDC).
-Three-level states are encoded in three modes of single photons where the modes are distinguished by a combination of their polarization and spatial degrees of freedom.
-We perform self-consistent tomography on a large set of preparations and a large set of measurements to obtain a GPT characterization of both.